 I’ve noticed I haven’t really created a go to page for beginner’s in the finance world.
 If you are one congrats, by starting to read about finance’s you are one step closer to being financially fit.
 People in the dividend blogging community probably won’t get much out of this post but are encouraged to share their words of wisdom.

-If you go to my About Me page you would see I’m a married 35 year old Man.
+If you go to my About Me page you would see I’m a married 36 year old Man.
 I’m a landscaper and I started reading about money in 2011.
-At the time we had a negative net worth of 7k.
-We loved Debt.
+At the time we had a negative net worth of 7k, we loved Debt.
 One day I realized we work so much but really didn’t have much to show for it.
-I read book after book and learned a lot.
-I hope my past will help guide you to a better financial future.
+Shortly after I started reading book after book about money and learned a lot.
+(I never enjoyed reading much before) Hopefully my past will help guide you to a better financial future.

 We all went to elementary, middle and high school.
 Sadly one thing they decided not to teach us (even know it’s probably the most important) is finance’s.
 Nothing about managing your money and no tax skills.
 For some reason the governments decided to start us out of the gate without the knowledge everyone must have!

 Alright let’s do this.
 You want to learn something right?
 Most likely you stumbled on my site from a search engine and are overloaded with a bunch of debt.
 We did too, that’s how it all started for us.